OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 UnCrackable App is not stupid, and it'll notice that it has been run in debuggable mode.
 A modal dialog is shown immediately and the crackme terminates once you tap the OK button.

 Fortunately, Android's Developer options contain the useful "Wait for Debugger" settings, which allows you to automatically suspend a selected app doing startup until a JDWP debugger connects.
 By using this feature, you can connect the debugger before the detection mechanism runs, and trace, debug and deactivate that mechanism.
-It's really an unfair advantage, but on the other hand, reverse engineers never play fair.
+It's really an unfair advantage, but on the other hand, reverse engineers never play fair!

 <img src="Images/Chapters/0x05c/debugger_detection.jpg" width="350px" />